 Voting is the cornerstone of self-governance, and the right to vote is among the most sacred rights granted by citizenship.
-By limiting voting rights to only U.S. citizens, LD 175 reinforces the importance of citizenship as a shared bond that ties individuals to the responsibilities of our democratic system.
+By limiting voting rights to U.S. citizens only, these LDs reinforce the importance of citizenship as a shared bond that ties individuals to the responsibilities of our democratic system.
 Opening elections to non-citizens undermines this bond and diminishes the value of citizenship, a principle that should remain central to Maine's democratic process.